 Springing Power of Attorney – Theagent has authority only if and when the principal becomes incapacitated.

 Medical Power of Attorney – The agent has authority to make medical decisions for the principal if the principal becomes mentally or physically unable to make the decisions for themselves.
 In Texas, this is referred to as Texas Medical Power of Attorney.
+Of course, there are also medicaid asset protections in Texas to also be aware of.

 How to Get Power of Attorney for an Elderly Parent in Texas